-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-- The general problem of showing that all objects are initialized is intractable; hence developers must carefully structure programs to show that all variables are set before first read on every path throughout the subprogram.
+- Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: - The general problem of showing that all objects are initialized is intractable; hence developers must carefully structure programs to show that all variables are set before first read on every path throughout the subprogram.
 Where objects are visible from many modules, it is difficult to determine where the first read occurs, and identify a module that must set the value before that read.
 When concurrency, interrupts and coroutines are present, it becomes especially imperative to identify where early initialization occurs and to show that the correct order is set via program structure, not by timing, OS precedence, or chance. - The simplest method is to initialize each object at elaboration time, or immediately after subprogram execution commences and before any branches.
-If the subprogram must commence with conditional statements, then the programmer is responsible to show that every variable declared and not initialized earlier is initialized on each branch. - Applications can consider defining or reserving fields or portions of the object to only be set when fully initialized.
-However, this approach has the effect of setting the variable to possibly mistaken values while defeating the use of static analysis to find the uninitialized variables. - It should be possible to use static analysis tools to show that all objects are set before use in certain specific cases, but as the general problem is intractable, programmers should keep initialization algorithms simple so that they can be analyzed. - When declaring and initializing the object together, if the language does not require that the compiler statically verify that the declarative structure and the initialization structure match, use static analysis tools to help detect any mismatches.
+If the subprogram must commence with conditional statements, then the programmer is responsible to show that every variable declared and not initialized earlier is initialized on each branch.
+However, the initial value must be a sensible value for the logic of the program.
+So-called "junk initialization", for example, setting every variable to zero, prevents the use of tools to detect otherwise uninitialized variables. - Applications can consider defining or reserving fields or portions of the object to only be set when fully initialized.
+However, this approach has the effect of setting the variable to possibly mistaken values while defeating the use of static analysis to find the uninitialized variables. - It should be possible to use static analysis tools to show that all objects are set before use in certain specific cases, but as the general problem is intractable, programmers should keep initialization algorithms simple so that they can be analyzed.

-- When setting compound objects, if the language provides mechanisms to set all components together, use those in preference to a sequence of initializations as this helps coverage analysis; otherwise use tools that perform such coverage analysis and document the initialization.
+- When declaring and initializing the object together, if the language does not require that the compiler statically verify that the declarative structure and the initialization structure match, use static analysis tools to help detect any mismatches. - When setting compound objects, if the language provides mechanisms to set all components together, use those in preference to a sequence of initializations as this helps coverage analysis; otherwise use tools that perform such coverage analysis and document the initialization.
 Do not perform partial initializations unless there is no choice, and document any deviations from 100% initialization. - Where default assignments of multiple components are performed, explicit declaration of the component names and/or ranges helps static analysis and identification of component changes during maintenance. - Some languages have named assignments that can be used to build reviewable assignment structures that can be analyzed by the language processor for completeness.
 Languages with positional notation only can use comments and secondary tools to help show correct assignment.

-In future standardization activities, the following items should be considered:

-- Some languages have ways to determine if modules and regions are elaborated and initialized and to raise exceptions if this does not occur.
+- 14 In future standardization activities, the following items should be considered: - Some languages have ways to determine if modules and regions are elaborated and initialized and to raise exceptions if this does not occur.
 Languages that do not could consider adding such capabilities. - Languages could consider setting aside fields in all objects to identify if initialization has occurred, especially for security and safety domains. - Languages that do not support whole-object initialization could consider adding this capability.

-6.25 Operator Precedence/Order of Evaluation [JCW]
+20 6.25 Operator Precedence/Order of Evaluation [JCW]

-Each language provides rules of precedence and associativity, for each expression that operands bind to which operators.
-These rules are also known as "grouping" or "binding".

-Experience and experimental evidence shows that developers can have incorrect beliefs about the relative precedence of many binary operators.
+- 22 Each language provides rules of precedence and associativity, for each expression that operands bind to which - 23 operators.
+These rules are also known as "grouping" or "binding". - 24 Experience and experimental evidence shows that developers can have incorrect beliefs about the relative - precedence of many binary operators.
 See, Developer beliefs about binary operator precedence.
-C Vu, 18(4):14-21, August 2006
+C Vu, 18(4):14- - 26 21, August 2006